danielshalom/object-detection/README.md

 *****
-*  Optical Flow - Tracking objects , Real Time .
+*  Optical Flow - Tracking objects.

     Mark the desired object with your mouse